 This post may contain affiliate links, view our disclosure.

-Mincemeat tarts have a spiced fruit filling with notes of citrus and brandy baked in a rich, buttery, flaky crust.
+Mincemeat tarts have a classic spiced fruit filling with notes of citrus and brandy baked in a rich, buttery, flaky crust.
 They’re aromatic and festive, and make a lovely holiday dessert.
 And these mini mince pies are baked in a muffin pan, so they’re individually-sized and perfectly portioned.

 top view of mince tarts on plate with gold rim